Water polo: Montenegro, Serbia qualify for semis

-LONDON (Reuters) - Gold-medal favorites Serbia joined their Balkan neighbors Montenegro in the semi-finals of the Olympic water polo tournament on Wednesday, after staging a decisive turnaround in the second half of their match against Australia.
+LONDON (Reuters) - Montenegro beat Spain 11-9 to book a place in the semi-finals of the men’s water polo tournament, giving the country a shot at winning its first Olympic medal as an independent nation.

-Serbia, who won their group and were playing the lowest seed from the opposite pool narrowly avoided a huge upset.
-They trailed Australia right until the final four minutes of the match, before winning 11-8.
+Gold-medal favorites Serbia also qualified for the semi-finals after narrowly avoiding a huge upset.
+They trailed Australia right until the final four minutes of the match before winning 11-8.

-Montenegro beat Spain 11-9 in an earlier quarter final clash to book into the semis, giving the country a shot at winning its first Olympic medal as an independent nation.

-“I was afraid,” admitted Serbia’s Filip Filipovic said of how he felt when they were behind, but he said he took confidence from the team’s ability to turn the match around.

-“I think that this team showed spirit.
-When we play badly like in the first two quarters, we can rise up again, and we can play the most beautiful water polo.”

 Montenegro cruised through the middle periods of the game before letting a four-goal lead slip in a tense fourth quarter as Spain capitalized on their extra-player situations.

-Montenegro narrowly lost out on the bronze to take fourth place in Beijing, when it competed in its first Olympics as an independent country since it separated from Serbia in 2006.
+Competing in its first Olympics as an independent country since it separated from Serbia in 2006, Montenegro narrowly lost out on the bronze to take fourth place in Beijing.

 “I don’t want to be one more time fourth, I want to take a medal.
 It’s very important for us to take a medal,” Montenegrin captain Nikola Janovic said after the win.